abhi3700/My_Learning_System_Design/tech-stacks/system_design/README.md

 - [ ] Email templating (Required for sending OTP, tokens, reset-password) using Twilio API (SMTP protocol).
   - Use case: If developer needs to send OTP to a user, there should be a email templating done.
 So, the email has to be templated.
 - [ ] Kafka
+  - It is a distributed streaming platform that allows you to build scalable, durable, and fault-tolerant systems.
+  - **Guaranteed delivery**: Suppose, there is a need to send OTP to a user.
+So, the OTP has to be sent to the user's email.
+But, the user's email is not guaranteed to be reachable at that moment.
+So, Kafka is used to send the OTP to the user's email.
+Kafka is like a middleman which will retry sending the OTP to the user's email until it is successful.
+  - **Data streaming**: Another user case is in **TikTok**, when a user uploads a video, it has to be processed further.
+So, the video has to be sent to the processing system.
+But, the processing system is not guaranteed to be reachable at that moment.
+So, Kafka is used to send the video to the processing system.
+Kafka is like a middleman which will retry sending the video to the processing system until it is successful.
+  - **Data replication**: Another use case is when there is a need of updating multiple DB tables/docs after a payment is made.
+So, Kafka is used to send the payment details to the multiple DB tables/docs.
+Kafka is like a middleman which will retry sending the payment details to the multiple DB tables/docs until it is successful.
 - [ ] gRPC
 - [ ] RabbitMQ